jggruber247/Learning-Csharp/README.md

 # Learning-Csharp
-Following the Microsoft tutorials for C# at docs.microsoft.com
+Following along with the Microsoft tutorials for C# at docs.microsoft.com